 - Marcia McNutt, Editor-in-Chief of Science

 The reuse and reproduction of scientific experiments as they are described in publications can be hard.
-Often it requires additional information and support beyond that provided in the text of the paper.
+Often it requires additional information, data, tooling or support beyond that provided in the text of a traditional publication.

 As part of one research investigation you might for example have: